Rev. Otis H. Worley - Farmville

 In lieu of flowers, donations may be sent to the Alzheimer’s Association at www.act.alz.org.

-A service will be heard on Saturday, April 8, at 11 a.m. at Rocky Mount United Methodist Church, 348 Rocky Mountain Rd, Dillwyn, Virginia 23936.
-Interment will follow in the church cemetery.
-Lunch and family time to follow.
+A service was heard on Saturday, April 8, at 11 a.m. at Rocky Mount United Methodist Church, 348 Rocky Mountain Rd, Dillwyn, Virginia 23936.
+Interment followed in the church cemetery.
+Lunch and family time followed.